Where the design community meets.

-Designer at Google Joined over 4 years ago via an invitation from Jake K.
+Designer at Google Joined almost 7 years ago via an invitation from Jake K.

 He makes good points, but the argument is a bit extreme, as if someone who designs can't be a designer because someone can use it in unintended ways.